RoyCoding8/Game-theoretic-approach-to-the-SATA-problem/README.md

 # Game-theoretic-approach-to-the-SATA-problem
-This repo is an implementation for the SATA problem (Satisfaction-aware task assignment) in python3
+This repo attempts to implement for the SATA problem (Satisfaction-aware task assignment) in python3